Getting Started with Extensions

 Welcome to developing Extensions!

-This guide shows you how to onboard to be a Extensions developer and run your first Hello World extension within the Twitch Developer Rig.
+This guide shows you how to get started as an Extensions developer and run your first Hello World extension within the Twitch Developer Rig.

 If you have an issue, need more information, or have a question about anything in this guide, please visit the Extensions category of the Twitch Developer Forums.